 One of the first things I notice about clients who suffer from depression or anxiety is that they often avoid being around other people.

-Some find others needs exhausting and some feel they might bring people down with their low mood.
-Overall there is a feeling that they have nothing to offer and it’s simply better to be alone.
+For some they find others needs exhausting, for some they feel they might bring people down with their low mood.

-If you are struggling with low mood, try to find a way to be connected every day; either by volunteering, chatting to a new person at the bus stop or by picking up the phone to someone you love.
+Try to find a way to be connected every day, either by volunteering, chatting to a new person at the bus stop or by joining a new meet up group.

 Everyone has the potential to impact positively on someone else’s life, we just need to take the initiative.
 Just notice how connecting makes you feel and how it can lift your mood.